Preparing for your appointment

-In addition to the diagnosis, treatment and management of all dermatologic disorders, we also perform intradermal allergy testing and antigen-specific immunotherapy for atopy.
-Video otoscopy is available for the chronic ear infections for which this procedure would be appropriate.
+In addition to the diagnosis, treatment and management of all dermatologic disorders, we also perform intradermal testing and allergen-specific immunotherapy for atopic dermatitis.
+Otoscopy is available for chronic ear infections for which this procedure would be appropriate.
 Biopsies and histopathology may be done if necessary to diagnose a skin condition appropriately.

 At the time you schedule your dermatology appointment, we will contact your referring veterinarian’s office to obtain a copy of pertinent medical records and laboratory results.
-If you have any additional information from previous vets, please contact them and have the records faxed or emailed to our office (fax 847-215-4890 or firstname.lastname@example.org ).
+If you have any additional information from previous veterinarians, please contact them and have the records faxed or emailed to our office (847-808-8900 or email@example.com).

 Follow up appointments may be scheduled while you are here, or you may call later.
 You may also reach us by email.